-- See Appendix A, Worksheet 13. - This worksheet is designed to explore the young person's experience of their additional need/diagnosis.
-It is important to ensure this work completed by the young person with a trusted adult.
+- See Appendix A, Worksheet 13. - This worksheet is designed to explore the young person's experience of their additional a trusted adult.
 The student may need significant empathy, validation and support in completing this work as it is a very sensitive topic.
 It is also important to discuss your intention to complete this work with parents/carers to gauge what understanding the young person has of their additional need.